0cjs/8bitdev/src/clic/grammar.md

 Below you will find notes and references on how [Scheme][R⁵RS] and [Common Lisp][cl] parse input.

+Symbology:
+- 'CS' is case sensitive; 'CI' is case-insensitive.

 We are currently tending toward the CL way of doing things: in particular, we read and store an entire token (which uses a little bit of memory, but no more than a dozen or two bytes in most cases), determine if it's a valid